wallarm/product-documentation/docs/latest/installation/native-node/all-in-one.md

 ## Requirements

-The machine intended for running the native node with the all-in-one installer must meet the following criteria:
+The machine intended for running the Native Node with the all-in-one installer must meet the following criteria:

 * Linux OS.
 * x86_64/ARM64 architecture.